-During May 2017 – January 2018, SCI implemented the project “Improving the quality of life of poor and unemployed women and their contribution in the family and in the community”.
-The project was funded by the Albanian Agency for the Support of CSOs (AMSHC) and it contributed to: (i) equip women and girls with knowledge and skills that enable them to exercise their rights; and (ii) improve access to health services and legal aid for women and girls in need.
+From May 2017 – January 2018, SCI implemented the project “Improving the quality of life of poor and unemployed women and their contribution to the family and in the community”.
+The project was funded by the Albanian Agency for the Support of CSOs (AMSHC) and it contributed to: (i) equipping women and girls with knowledge and skills that enable them to exercise their rights; (ii) improve access to health services and legal aid for women and girls in need.

-The project worked with poor and unemployed women and girls, municipal institutions, and CSOs in seven municipalities of Gjirokastra district.
-SCI: (i) produced two educational brochures with useful information on women’s legal right related to marriage and key information on women’s health issues; (ii) held 17 educational workshops on legal rights and women’s health issues with the participation of 146 women and girls; (iii) organized 2 training workshops with 36 local officials that address concerns of poor and unemployed women and girls in Gjirokastra district; (iv) produced 4 podcasts with useful information on women’s legal right related to marriage and key information on women’s health issues; and (v) held a roundtable on “Supporting Poor and Unemployed Women” with the participation of members of the Parliament that represent Gjirokastra district, municipal officials from seven municipalities, and CSOs from the district.
-As a follow up to the project, SCI provided support to several poor and unemployed women that participated project activities, and helped them to address specific concerns.
+The project worked with unemployed and in need women and girls, municipal institutions, and CSOs in seven municipalities of Gjirokastra district.
+SCI: (i) produced two educational brochures with useful information on women’s legal rights related to marriage and key information on women’s health issues; (ii) held 17 educational workshops on legal rights and women’s health issues with the participation of 146 women and girls; (iii) organized 2 training workshops with 36 local officials that address concerns of unemployed and in need women and girls in Gjirokastra district; (iv) produced 4 podcasts with useful information on women’s legal right related to marriage and key information on women’s health issues; and (v) held a roundtable on “Supporting Poor and Unemployed Women” with the participation of members of the Parliament that represent Gjirokastra district, municipal officials from seven municipalities, and CSOs from the district.
+As a follow-up to the project, SCI provided support to several poor and unemployed women that participated in project activities and helped them to address specific concerns.

-During May 2017 – December 2017, SCI was engaged as partner to AWEN in implementing the project “Expanding and improving access to justice for vulnerable individuals and groups such as Roma, women, children, people with disabilities, victims of trafficking and violence, and LGBTI”, a project funded by USAID’s JUST II project.
+From May 2017 – December 2017, SCI was engaged as a partner to AWEN in implementing the project “Expanding and improving access to justice for vulnerable individuals and groups such as Roma community, women, children, people with disabilities, victims of trafficking and violence, and LGBTI”, a project funded by USAID’s JUST II project.

-SCI’s Legal Expert, Vjollca Meçaj, served as a lead facilitator and trainers in the following activities:
+Social Contract Institute’s Legal Expert, Vjollca Meçaj, served as a lead facilitator and trainer in the following activities: